 You can disable Google Chrome startup easily from Task Manager.

-3. In Startup tab, scroll down and then right click on “Chrome” and click on “Disable” to disable automatic startup of Google Chrome.
+3. In the Startup tab, scroll down and then right-click on “Chrome” and click on “Disable” to disable the autostart feature.

 Close Task Manager window.

 Upon rebooting, Google Chrome will not be booted up automatically on your computer.

 Google Chrome runs in the background even after you have closed it.
 Disable this setting from Chrome settings-

 2. Once the Google Chrome window appears on the right-hand side, click on ‘three-dot‘ and then click on the “Settings“.

 3. After that scroll down through the Chrome settings and then click on “Advanced“.

 4. Under System, toggle “Continue running background apps when Google Chrome is closed” to “off“.

 Once done, close the Google Chrome window on your computer.